SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-arima.md

 - **Accept Default**<br> *automdl; acceptdefault*

-	Controls whether the default model (ARIMA(0,1,1)(0,1,1)) is chosen if the   Ljung-Box Q-statistics for these model residuals is acceptable.
+	Controls whether the default model (ARIMA(0,1,1)(0,1,1)) is chosen if the [Ljung-Box Q-statistics]((../theory/Tests_LB.html)) for these model residuals is acceptable.
 If the default model is found to be acceptable, no        further attempt will be made to identify a model or differencing order.
 By default, the **Accept Default** checkbox is    unmarked.
 - **Cancelation limit**<br> *automdl; --*

-	Cancellation limit for the AR and the MA roots to be assumed equal[^57].
+	[Cancellation limit for the AR and the MA roots to be assumed equal](../theory/SA_lin.html#cancellation-of-ar-and-ma-factors).
 This      option is mainly used in the automatic identification of the differencing order.
 The default parameter value is 0.1.
 - **Initial UR (Diff.)**<br> *automdl; --*

 	The threshold value for the initial unit root[^58] test in the automatic          identification of differencing order procedure.
 When one of the roots in the estimation of the (2,0,0)(1,0,0) plus mean   model, which is performed in the first step of the automatic model identification procedure, is larger than **First unit   root limit**, in modulus, it is set equal to unity.